kynex7510/3dbrew/content/GSP_Shared_Memory.md

 This command sets the [Memory Fill registers](GPU/External_Registers#memory_fill "wikilink").

 Addresses should be aligned to 8 bytes and must be in linear, QTM or VRAM memory, otherwise error 0xE0E02BF5 (GSP_INVALID_ADDRESS) is returned.
-The start address for a buffer must be less than its end address, else the same error is returned.
+The start address for a buffer must be below its end address, else the same error is returned.
 If the start address for a buffer is 0, that buffer is skipped; otherwise, its relative PSC unit is used for the fill operation.

 ### Trigger Display Transfer